 The applicant applies to court for a Certificate of Appointment of Estate Trustee without a Will.
 The Certificate gives the estate trustee authority to manage and distribute the estate in accordance with the intestacy rules.

 Our team is led by Andrew Rogerson, a lawyer with more than 30 years of experience in estate planning and asset protection, and Joseph Gyverson, who engages on a daily basis in complex estate administration.
 Our team is supported by expert litigator Rob Rastorp who has years of experience in dispute wills and estate litigation.

-The probate and estates administration lawyers at Rogerson Law Group provide a dedicated personal and sympathetic service to clients whose loved ones have died and need support and help with the probate or estate administration.
+The probate and estate administration lawyers at Rogerson Law Group provide a dedicated personal and sympathetic service to clients whose loved ones have died and need support and help with the probate or estate administration.
 Our services also include wills drafting and wealth protection advice.
-Contact us for further information at email@example.com

 - Multiple estates – foreign jurisdictions

 Joseph Gyverson has acted on behalf of multiple estates in the administration of estates where the trustee and deceased were in foreign jurisdictions, including Singapore, Norway, and the United Kingdom, and assets were located in Ontario.
 This included assisting the estate trustees to obtain Certificates of Appointment of Estate Trustee in Ontario; and working with banks to liquidate assets and transfer them to the estate accounts overseas.